canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

 Checkbox but this can be, in practice, often hard or impossible.
 For a more principled solution see the the Test Plan Tutorial section.

-Lets then modify the job so that it actually does the test and use the template filter so that we don't generate tests for interfaces that we know that will not work:
+Let's then modify the job so that it actually does the test and use the template filter so that we don't generate tests for interfaces that we know that will not work: